nvmwill/nexmo-developer/_documentation/en/getting-started/concepts/authentication.md

 ## JSON Web Tokens

-JSON Web Tokens (JWTs) are a compact, URL-safe means of representing claims to be transferred between two parties.
+[JSON Web Tokens (JWTs)](https://jwt.io/) are a compact, URL-safe means of representing claims to be transferred between two parties.
 For a full list of the APIs that use JWTs, please see the table [above](#authentication).

 ### Header and Payload

-Values for the Header are:
+JWTs consist of a Header and a Payload.
+The values for the Header are:

 Name | Description | Required
 -- | -- | --